plclub/cbpv-effects-coeffects/artifact-creation.md

 The syntax is already generated, so that step is not necessary to validate the proofs.

 This completes the construction of the VM.
-You can now follow the instructions from [Quickstart guide](#quickstart-guide) to verify the Rocq development and type check programs with the prototype implementation.
+You can now follow the instructions from [artifact-overview](artifact-overview) to verify the Rocq development.